 Where do we go for our event?
-From mid-May to mid-June we plant in Pittstown and Milford.
-We harvest at these two farms from mid-July to October or November.
+Our two main farm locations are in the Clinton, NJ area and are less than 15 minutes apart.
 From September to November we also glean apples in Chester (Riamede Farm) and Hope (Longmeadow Farms).
 More hands are always needed for harvesting!

 What produce will we plant or harvest?
-We grow corn, green beans, tomatoes, peppers, potatoes, winter squash, broccoli, cauliflower, cabbage, sweet potatoes, zucchini, apples, peaches, and nectarines.
-What you pick depends on the maturity of the crop.
+We grow nearly everything that thrives in the Garden State: corn, green beans, tomatoes, onions, peppers, potatoes, winter squash, broccoli, cauliflower, cabbage, sweet potatoes, asparagus, cucumbers, cantaloupe, zucchini, yellow/summer squash, apples, peaches, plums, pears, and nectarines.
+What you pick or plant depends on the seasonality of the crop.

 What should we bring?
 Dress for the weather (rain or shine, cold or hot) and dress to get dirty!
-We recommend that you also bring the following: sunscreen, bug spray, hats, work gloves, and reusable water bottles.
+Please wear closed toed shoes.
+We recommend that you also bring the following: sunscreen, bug spray, hats, work gloves, and filled reusable water bottles.

 What about the weather?
-Ah, the challenge of agriculture!
-We can pick in the rain, or we often wait out thunderstorms.
+We can pick rain or shine, or we often wait out thunderstorms.
 We keep in touch as the date of your event approaches to give you ample notice in the event of a change.
-We do not book rain dates, but we can always try to reschedule if we must cancel.
+We do not book rain dates, but we can always try to reschedule in the case of a cancellation.

-This sounds great!
-When can we come out?
-Glad you asked!
-Just contact Julie Rusin, Director of Programming at firstname.lastname@example.org to schedule your event.
+How do we book our event?
+Fill out our Group Volunteer Form or contact Julie Rusin, Director of Programming at [email protected] to schedule your event.
 We look forward to seeing you in the fields!

-Read what some of our 2011/2012 corporate volunteer groups said about America’s Grow-a-Row and their experience:
+Read what past corporate volunteer groups have said about America’s Grow-a-Row and their volunteering experience: